nasa-jpl/open-source-rover/electrical/pcb/README.md

 |:-:|
 | Figure 4.8: Completed control board  |

-## 6. Testing the PCB and wiring for the drive motos
+## 6. Testing the PCB and wiring for the drive motors

 Before we insert the wiring and PCBs into the mechanical assemblies, we'll test and configure the drive motors, wiring, and PCB.
 This allows us to fix these critical parts if something doesn't look right and allows us to move to running the software as soon as the rover is assembled.